Smaller U.S. businesses fear freeze from EU privacy ruling

 Companies could create new agreements with their customers in the European Union, but the lack of clarity and high costs could leave smaller firms with a “disproportionate share” of the burden of new legal requirements, the U.S. Chamber of Commerce said.

-The change could be an opportunity for European competitors such as Orange (ORAN.PA) and Deutsche Telekom (DTEGn.DE) to take business from U.S. companies.
+The change could be an opportunity for European competitors such as Orange and Deutsche Telekom to take business from U.S. companies.

 One major European telecoms operator expects many customers, both private individuals and businesses, to reassess their data plans and to look at storing their data within Europe, a source close to the company said.